pyvista/pyvista/joss/paper.md

 # Summary

-The Visualization Toolkit (VTK) is an excellent visualization software library, moreover, with Python bindings, it combines the speed of C++ with the rapid prototyping of Python [@vtkbook].
-However, VTK code programmed in Python generally looks the same as its C++ counterpart.
+The Visualization Toolkit (VTK) is an excellent visualization software library, and with Python bindings it combines the speed of C++ with the rapid prototyping of Python [@vtkbook].
+Despite this, VTK code programmed in Python using the base package provided by KitWare is unnecessarily complex as the Python package merely wraps existing C++ calls.
 This Python package seeks to simplify common mesh creation and plotting routines without compromising on the speed of the C++ VTK backend.
 At its core, `vtki` is a pure Python helper module for VTK that interfaces with back to VTK data objects through NumPy [@numpy] and direct array access.
 This package expands upon VTK's data objects by creating classes that extend their VTK counterpart.
 VTK data objects passed to `vtki` have an added layer of functionality on top of that object providing a wrapping layer that creates an accessible and intuitive interface back to the VTK library to foster rapid prototyping and analysis of VTK datasets.

 ## Simplified Plotting Routines